superfeedr/blog.superfeedr.com/_posts/2015-04-28-async-notification-replays.markdown

 author_uri: http://ouvre-boite.com
 author_email_md5: b30ce50678f0e934eaa6697425c59dd7
 js_includes: []
+description: "It's very convenient when implementing Superfeedr in a Rails application to be able to replay notification asynchronously."
 ---

 Last week, we blogged about [agregating RSS feeds in a Rails](http://blog.superfeedr.com/consuming-rss-feeds-rails/) application.
 Ruby On Rails is one of these frameworks which **integrates very well with Superfeedr**.
 However, Rails has a very annoying feature in development: *it can only handle one single request at a time*.